autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 ```

 ## NeuS-facto
 NeuS-facto is inspired by nerfacto in nerfstudio, where a proposal network proposed in mipnerf360 is used for sampling points along the ray.
-We apply the idea to neus to speed up the sampling process and reduce the number of samples for each ray.
+We apply the idea to NeuS to speed up the sampling process and reduce the number of samples for each ray.
 It can be trained as:
 ```
 ns-train neus-facto --pipeline.model.sdf-field.inside-outside False sdfstudio-data -data data/dtu/scan65
 ```